Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Evaluation methodology

 \subsection{Multi-turn evaluation}

 Each of the 960 prompts is used as the first User LLM utterance in a single conversation between the \emph{User LLM} and the \emph{Target LLM}.
 Once the Target LLM has responded to this first User LLM utterance, we allow the conversation to continue until the User LLM and Target LLM complete 5 dialogue turns.
 The \emph{User LLM} employed is an instance of Gemini 1.5 Pro (gemini-1.5-pro-001) with a role-playing system prompt developed to guide its conversational behaviour.
-This system prompt consists of \emph{scenario information} and \emph{conversational principles} \cite{zhou_haicosystem_2024,louie_roleplay_doh_2024}. \emph{Scenario information} includes details about the use domain (e.g., general planning), the specific scenario (e.g., planning an upcoming trip), and the User LLM’s first message.
-It also highlights the non-adversarial context of the conversation.\footnote{It is not revealed to the User LLM which anthropomorphic behaviour the first message is designed to elicit.} The \emph{conversational principles} include instructions on the desired structure of the User LLM messages, tone and style of the messages (e.g., length and formatting), as well as meta-instructions to reinforce the LLM’s role-playing behaviour (full system prompt in Appendix~\ref{sec:b}).
-In total, we obtain 960 5-turn dialogues, i.e., 4,800 messages for evaluation per Target LLM, 19,200 messages total across four models (an example dialogue turn can be seen in Figure~\ref{fig:ex}).
+This system prompt consists of \emph{scenario information} and \emph{conversational principles} \citep{zhou_haicosystem_2024,louie_roleplay_doh_2024}. \emph{Scenario information} includes details about the use domain (e.g., general planning), the specific scenario (e.g., planning an upcoming trip), and the User LLM’s first message.
+It also highlights the non-adversarial context of the conversation.
+The \emph{conversational principles} include instructions on the desired structure of the User LLM messages, tone and style of the messages (e.g., length and formatting), as well as meta-instructions to reinforce the LLM’s role-playing behaviour (full system prompt in Appendix~\ref{sec:b}).
+We also conduct two tests to investigate the sensitivity of our results to the chosen User LLMs as well as the role-playing persona (detailed results are in Appendix~\ref{sec:sens}).
+In total, we obtain 960 5-turn dialogues, i.e., 4,800 messages for evaluation per Target LLM, 19,200 messages total across four models.